TU-Berlin/dopa-vm/README.md

 from the your local download copy of the DOPA-VM to the web interface.

-Check the checkbox in the right frame of the new word count example and spcify e.g.
+Check the checkbox in the right frame of the new word count example and specify e.g.

 > 4 file:///dopa-vm/data/opendata/wikienmath.xml file:///dopa-vm/data/output/wordcount1.csv